Florida Department of Veterans Affairs: Hall Of Fame

 Florida Department of Veterans' Affairs also supports the Florida Veterans Hall of Fame Council.
 The council was established by the 2012 Florida Legislature for the purpose of identifying nominees for selection by the Governor and Cabinet to the Florida Veterans Hall of Fame.
 Although not a Military Hall of Fame, the State Veterans' Hall of Fame was created to recognize and honor those military veterans who, through their works and lives during or after military service, have made a significant contribution to the State of Florida.

 Nursing homes

 The State Veterans' Homes Program is funded by the United States Department of Veterans Affairs (USDVA) and permits states to collect a per diem to help pay for the care of qualified veterans.
 Residents in the program do not require Medicaid, which saves the state money.

-The FDVA operates six long-term medical care facilities in the following locations: Daytona Beach (Volusia County), Land O' Lakes (Pasco County), Pembroke Pines (Broward County), Port Charlotte (Charlotte County), Springfield (Bay County) and St. Ausutine (St. Johns County).
+The FDVA operates six long-term medical care facilities in the following locations: Daytona Beach (Volusia County), Land O' Lakes (Pasco County), Pembroke Pines (Broward County), Port Charlotte (Charlotte County), Springfield (Bay County) and St. Augustine (St. Johns County).

 The facility in Lake City (Columbia County) is intended for Domiciliary Care where the client requires assistance with one or more instrumental activities of daily living (IADL) which permit the individual to live independently.
 IADLs include preparing meals, shopping, taking medications, simple housework, using technology (including the telephone), and managing money.